meetmarvelous/orin-core/README.md

 # ORIN Core 🛰️

-> **The Ambient AI Identity Layer for the Solana Network State.**
+> **Every space knows your song.**

-ORIN is a revolutionary DePIN protocol that recognizes users across physical spaces—hotels, homes, and cars—and automatically synchronizes their environment to their saved preferences via Solana-based identities.
+ORIN is a revolutionary DePIN protocol that recognizes users across physical spaces hotels, homes, and cars and automatically synchronizes their environment to their saved preferences via Solana based identities.

 ---